Helsinki-NLP/OpusFilter/README.md

 #### `NonZeroNumeralsFilter`

 Filter segments based on a similarity measure of numerals between the segments with zeros removed.
-Non-zero numerals are extracted fron all segments preserving the relative order of the numerals.
+Non-zero numerals are extracted from all segments preserving the relative order of the numerals.
 The similarity score between the numeral sequences is produced with `SequenceMatcher.ratio()` from Python's `difflib` library.

 Parameters:

 * `threshold`: minimum score threshold (default 0.5)
+* `require_all`: if True, all scores (for pairs of n segments) have to be reach threshold; otherwise at least one the ratios has to reach the threshold

 The returned value is a list of similarity scores for all language pairs.
+For n-lingual input, the scores will include C(n, 2) values.
 In filtering, all pairwise scores has to equal to or be greater than the minimum threshold.

+#### `LongestCommonSubstringFilter`

+Filter segments based on similarity of the strings.

+Parameters:

+* `threshold`: filter segments if the similarity is equal or above the threshold (optional; default 0.9)
+* `require_all`: if True, all ratios (for pairs of n segments) have to be below the threshold; otherwise at least one the ratios have to be below the threshold

+Returned scores are ratios between the length of the longest common substring and the length of the shorter of the compared strings for all language pairs.
+For n-lingual input, the scores will include C(n, 2) values.

 ### Language model filters